TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Guide To Little India Singapore – Free Exhibitions, Affordable Henna & Historic Temples

-Step out of Little India MRT station and you’ll wonder if you’ve been transported to a city in India.
-In every sense of the word, the neighbourhood is a true representation of the Indian community in Singapore.
-You’ll find beautiful temples, restaurants serving authentic Indian food, and shops selling colourful Indian garb as well as jewellery.
-Here are some things to do in Little India.
+In every sense of its name, Little India is a true representation of the early Indian settlers and the existing Indian community in Singapore.
+You’ll find beautiful temples, restaurants serving authentic Indian food, and shops selling colourful Indian garb and jewellery.
+Here are some things to do in Singapore’s Little India.

 Is it worth visiting Little India?

 Whether you’re looking to visit sites rich with history or somewhere to quell rumbling bellies, Little India’s the place to visit.
-Much like Chinatown, tourists and Singaporeans alike can uncover the Little Red Dot’s multicultural heritage and traditions, making Little India a must-visit spot for both food and activities.
+Much like Chinatown, tourists and Singaporeans alike can uncover a part of our Little Red Dot’s multicultural heritage and traditions, making Little India a must-visit spot for both sights and food.

 The Little India neighbourhood is steeped in history.
 For starters, it was originally a European district heavily involved in the cattle trade, due to its close proximity to the Serangoon River.
-Indian migrant workers who were skilled in rearing livestock were hired to look over the cattle, and thus the area housed a booming Indian population.
+Indian migrant workers skilled in rearing livestock were hired to look over the cattle, and thus, the area housed a booming Indian population.

 As the Indian community continued to grow, sites of worship such as the temples we see today in Little India were built, along with landmarks like the old Tekka Market to cater to the residents’ culture-specific needs.